jon-ryan/alphavantage-go/standalone-script/README.md

 This script can handle 3 commandline parameters:
-- '-apikey': specify your API key
+- '-apikey': specify your API key.
+If not provided it defaults to 'demo'
-- '-symbol': specify the symbol of the stock you want to get the data from
+- '-symbol': specify the symbol of the stock you want to get the data from.
+If not provided it defaults to 'MSFT'
 - '-function': specify which function you would like to call.
-At the moment 'intraday' and 'quote' are supported
+At the moment 'intraday' and 'quote' are supported.
+If not provided it defaults to 'intraday'